Cardiff Anglican Church – St Thomas

 - Anglican Communion

 Check out what has been happening around the Diocese this week with a gallery of photos.
-Has your parish or group had a special event?
-Please send your photos and stories to firstname.lastname@example.org to be included in the Messenger.
+Send your news or photo to firstname.lastname@example.org